noahsadir/FirebaseAssignment/README.md

 # iOS Club - Firebase Assignment

-If you are NOT cloning this project, then go to Appendix
+If you are writing this project from scratch (i.e. not cloning it), then go to Appendix.

 If you need a refresher on the concepts behind this assignment, the following resources may be helpful: